-Finishing off the week of reader stories, we head across the pond to England and meet Trish, a 35 year old teacher.
+Finishing off the week of reader stories, we head across the pond to England and meet Trish, a 35-year-old teacher.
 Not happy with her life in England, she sold everything she owned, gave herself a budget of 10,000 GBP ($16,000 USD), and set off traveling the world with only her backpack to her name.

 Nomadic Matt: Tell me about yourself.

 I was living a typical London life.
-I had a lovely job teaching gorgeous 5-year-olds in a respected private school in East London.
-I got paid well and rented a modern 2-bed apartment 10 minutes walk from work.
-I tried to settle for 5 years but I rarely had money left at the end of the month and so the dream of more travelling became more and more distant.
+I had a lovely job teaching gorgeous five-year-olds in a respected private school in East London.
+I got paid well and rented a modern two-bed apartment 10 minutes’ walk from work.
+I tried to settle for five years, but I rarely had money left at the end of the month and so the dream of more traveling became more and more distant.

 Did you plan any specific trip or just wanted to travel?